HospitalRun/hospitalrun.io/_posts/2016-06-03-why-hospitalrun.markdown

 holds a tremendous opportunity partnner the NGO, government, and tech sectors in a problem that has mutual interest and benefit.

-Moreover, through initiatives like our Hack events, we're seeing tremendous opportunity to engage those with programming, design, project management, and even marketing backgrounds to use their true gifts in service to a cause that has utility and opportunity.
+Moreover, through initiatives like our [Hack Day](/lisbon) events, we're seeing tremendous opportunity to engage those with programming, design, project management, and even marketing backgrounds to use their true gifts in service to a cause that has utility and opportunity.

 # Now what?
 One of the things we're putting a lot of energy into for HospitalRun is the "usability" experience for contributors.
 Contributors are the fuel that make any open source project like this possible, and we need contributors in coding, design, user experience, marketing, project management, product requirements, and devops.